allenai/allennlp-guide/chapters/part2/using-config-files.md

 creating all of the objects that get passed to these constructors.

 It just fine to have your final script be python code that manually constructs a bunch of objects, passes them to where they need to be, and calls a training loop.
-Everything in AllenNLP works just fine if you want to completely forget about configuration files (and we have a chapter on [setting up your own training loop](/TODO) that goes into detail on how to do this).
+Everything in AllenNLP still works if you want to completely forget about configuration files (and we have a chapter on [setting up your own training loop](/TODO) that goes into detail on how to do this).
 But, we find it very nice to be able to put all of the configuration into a simple JSON file that specifies an entire experiment that was run.
 If you have these configuration files, you can organize them, save them, check them into a git repository, or whatever else you want, and easily know exactly what configuration corresponded to a particular experiment.
+It also makes it much easier to pass around a single tar file that contains everything you need to run a trained model.

 This is a pattern for keeping track of controlled scientific experiments that we really like, so we built a light-weight dependency injection framework to make this easy.
 This chapter explains what it is and how to use it.

 </exercise>